Eremothecium gossypii: Growth, development and morphology

-The life cycle starts with the only known phase of isotropic growth in wild type: germination of the haploid spore to form a germ bubble.
+The E. gossypii life cycle starts with the only known phase of isotropic growth in wild type: germination of the haploid spore to form a germ bubble.
 This is followed by apical growth, extending two germ tubes in succession on opposing sites of the germ bubble.
-More axes of polarity are established with lateral branch formation in young mycelium.
+More axes of polarity are established with [lateral branch formation in young mycelium.
 Maturation is characterized by apical branching (tip splitting) and a dramatic increase of growth speed (up to 200 μm/h at 30 °C), which enables it to cover an 8 cm Petri dish of full medium in about seven days.
 Sporulation is thought to be induced by nutrient deprivation, leading to contraction at the septa, cytokinesis and subsequent abscission of sporangia which contain up to eight haploid spores.
 Hyphae are compartmentalized by septa, which in young parts appear as rings that allow transfer of nuclei and in older parts may appear as closed discs.
 Compartments typically contain around eight nuclei.